On this page

 Patient consent and eligibility

-The pharmacist immuniser must obtain verbal or written consent (for all non-COVID vaccines) from the person before the vaccination and must retain proof of consent for seven years (in accordance with the Health Records Information and Privacy Act) (excluding COVID-19 AstraZeneca (ChAdOx1-S) vaccine).
+The pharmacist immuniser must obtain verbal or written consent (for all non-COVID vaccines) from the person before the vaccination and must retain proof of consent for seven years (in accordance with the Health Records Information and Privacy Act) (excluding COVID-19 vaccines).

-- Provide the patient with the COVID-19 vaccination – Consent form for COVID-19 vaccination.
+- Provide the patient/parent/guardian with the vaccine specific COVID-19 vaccination – Consent form for COVID-19 vaccination.

-- Ensure the patient understands the information sheet and has the opportunity to ask questions
+- Ensure the patient/parent/guardian understands the information sheet and has the opportunity to ask questions

-- Ensure the patient has the opportunity to discuss benefits and risks using the latest benefits and risks information and advice provided by ATAGI and the TGA.
+- Ensure the patient/parent/guardian has the opportunity to discuss benefits and risks using the latest benefits and risks information and advice provided by ATAGI and the TGA.

-- Should the patient have further questions regarding benefits and risks of vaccination, refer the patient to a medical practitioner.
+have further questions regarding benefits and risks of vaccination.

 The pharmacist immuniser must undertake a thorough pre-vaccination assessment in accordance with the recommendations in the digital Australian Immunisation Handbook, in addition for all vaccines the pharmacist immuniser must also take a medical and allergy/hypersensitivity history.